FilipWirsen/Liverpool_fanpage/README.md

 1. Show recent news articles about the first team.
 2. Show the first teams premier league schedule.
-3. A form so the user can sign up and get all of our updates directly to their email.
+3. A form so the user can sign up and get notified via email when we release new updates.

 ## Structure
 I wanted to have a very basic structure so that the user easily can navigate between the diffrent pages witch is why i made the header sticky so the alternative to view diffrent pages always is there.